Boparan Holdings Limited

-We have a strong UK presence in poultry, red meat, chilled and frozen food categories, as well as being a “big brand” favourite with Fox’s biscuits and Holland’s pies.
+We have a strong UK presence in poultry, chilled and frozen food categories, as well as being a “big brand” favourite with Fox’s biscuits and Holland’s pies.
 We are committed to delivering the highest quality products to the British and European public and to our retail and food service customers.

 The Group’s tax strategy (“Strategy”) is set by the Board of Directors.
 Executive responsibility for delivery of the Strategy is delegated to the Chief Financial Officer (“CFO”) who also acts as the Senior Accounting Officer (“SAO”) for the Group.

 The policy implemented to support the tax strategy is detailed below.

 Tax risk management and governance arrangements

 In achieving the Group strategy, the CFO has established a Group Tax Policy consisting of a clear set of principles and defined roles and responsibilities.

 The Group Tax Policy is reviewed and approved annually by the Board and Audit Committee.
 Day to day to management of the Group Tax Policy is delegated to the Group Treasurer & Head of Tax who is supported by an in-house Group Tax Team of qualified tax professionals.